Ajeripotula1/django-task-api/README.md

 Register & Log in: Users can create an account and log in with credentials.

-Manage Tasks: Users can create, view, and delete tasks.
+Manage Tasks: Users can create, view, and delete their tasks.

-Responsive Design: A mobile-friendly interface for easy task management.

 ## Backend (Django REST API)